delphix/virtualization-sdk/docs/Best_Practices/Sensitive_Data.md

 Plugins must be careful to handle sensitive data appropriately.
 Three tips for handling sensitive data are:

 1. Tell the Delphix Engine which parts of your data are sensitive.
-2. When passing sensitive data to remote callbacks (such as `RunBash`), use environment variables.
+2. When passing sensitive data to remote plugin library functions (such as `run_bash`), use environment variables.
 3. Avoid logging, or otherwise writing out the sensitive data.

 Each of these tips are explained below.